 Prompt Payment Code Q&A

-Is there any further update about the Statutory Duty to Report?
+Is there any further update on Duty to Report requirements?

 What is an 'exceptional circumstance'?

 Please click here to read a letter from the Minister for Small Business, Consumers and Corporate Responsibility and the Chief Executive of the Chartered Institute of Credit Management which clarifies the issue of 'exceptional circumstances'.
 If you require further information, please contact us.